Yuvashree135/react-nextjs/ReadME.md

 9. We can create a js and css file and import them in the needed file.
 Css imports becomes easier with the withCSS plugin that was added.

 10. when we run this basic app, there is a synchronization problem between the server and client so we see an error that the text content did not match.

+11. this is solved with the static method: 'getInitialProps'.

+12. The next js finds the pages directory and runs the js file on the server side. then once the client has got the java script, it executes the react components.
+Because of this the constructor gets called once in server and once in client, both are at different time so that data are different.

+13. Client regenerates the javascript to wire all the events.
+So if there is a mismatch in the java script. then we get the mismatch html error.

+14. We use the react properties generated in the server side and pass it to client side. this matches the javascript on both the sides.

+15. Files in Pages directory runs both on server and client.
+So it expects a method getInitialProps - establish the needed data as props. (eg: time).

+16. Once constructor is initiated on the server side, 'next' sets the value to the props and renders it.

+17. On the client side next serializes and passes the html. when the component runs the page, it deserializes the properties and passes it to the constructor.

+18. The getInitialProps method gets initiated only on the server side java script rendering and called on the client side.
+When the page is opened from the client the method is not called.

+19. The above props is for static sync data.
+For async data we can use promises.
+When we use promise the page waits for the promise to complete and then loads.
+In our example there is a timeout of 3s so the page renders after 3s.